OCR-tech/CubeOCR/CONTRIBUTING.md

 1) **Search Existing Issues**: Check if the issue has already been reported.
 2) **Open a New Issue**: If not found, create a new issue with:
-   - A descriptive title.
+   - A descriptive title
-   - Steps to reproduce the issue.
+   - Steps to reproduce the issue
-   - Expected and actual behavior.
+   - Expected and actual behavior
    - Any relevant screenshots, logs, or error messages (if applicable).
-   - Your environment (if applicable).
+   - Your environment (if applicable)

 ## 💡 Suggesting Features
 To propose a new feature:

 1) **Check Existing Requests**: Ensure the feature hasn't already been proposed.
 2) **Create a New Issue**: If not found, create a new issue with:
    - A detailed description of the feature
    - Any relevant context, examples, or use case
    - Potential implementation approaches for ideas